qooxdoo/qx-dev-manual/merge-process.md

 - If the PR proposer is a member of the commit team, he/she does not have voting rights on this PR.
-- A PR will be accepted when at least three business days have passed since the call for votes, and one of the following conditions has been met:
+- A PR will be accepted when at least three business days have passed since the reviews began, and one of the following conditions has been met:
   - PR contains only documentation changes
-    - two assenting votes have been cast with no dissenting votes.
+    - two assenting votes (approvals) have been cast with no dissenting votes (requests for changes).
   - PR contains any code changes
-    - five assenting votes have been cast with no dissenting votes.
+    - five assenting votes (approvals) have been cast with no dissenting votes (requests for changes).
+- Any requests for changes prevent merging the PR.
 - If there are dissenting votes during the voting process, discussion will ensue.
   Either the dissenters will eventually assent, or changes will be made (new commits) which will clear prior votes, and a new vote can be requested.